ignite/cli/docs/guide/token_factory.md

 }
 ```

-In this tutorial you will learn how to bring these tokens into existence, you will need functions to issue new token, change the ownership of token and track all tokens in existence.
+In this tutorial you will learn how to bring these tokens into existence, you will need functions to:

+* issue new token,
+* change the ownership of token,
+* track all tokens in existence.

 Get started with scaffolding the blockchain and the module of the `Token Factory`.